muratk5n/thirdwave/en/README.md

 Noone should work bcz they have to.
 There is plenty of f-ing money - govs will find it when they have to.
-They happily sink over a trillion into a lackluster fighter plane, they surely can find some for regular people.
+They happily sink over a trillion into a lackluster fighter plane, they surely can find some of it for regular people.

 ---